tonethar/IGME-430-Fall-2024/exercises/9-putting-project-on-heroku.md

 ---

-- Now head to Heroku and check the CI box - the next time you push a commit to your GitHub repo - `npm test` will run - and if the code passed it will get pushed to Heroku
+- Now head to Heroku's "Deploy" tab for your app and check the "Wait for CI to pass before deploy" box - the next time you push a commit to your GitHub repo - `npm test` will run - and if the code passed it will get pushed to Heroku
   - you  might want to test that now by making a small chnage and pushing it!

 ---